amygurski/sekai-ctf-writeup/README.md

 ### Decrypting the data
 We now have the encrypted data and a key, so we just need to reverse the encryption script.
 Or do we!?

-Looking at the credit URL, we see we are helpfully givem then decrption script: https://gist.github.com/kaloprominat/8b30cda1c163038e587cee3106547a46
+Looking at the credit URL, we see we are helpfully given the decryption script: https://gist.github.com/kaloprominat/8b30cda1c163038e587cee3106547a46

 We give it our KEY and TESTSTRING and sure enough we get the flag!